 Built in the late 1890s and manned during World War I, World War II and the Korean War, Fort Flagler now features a military museum and gift shop.
-The park offers guided tours of the gun emplacements and the 1905 military hospital during the summer.
+The park offers guided tours of the gun emplacements and other facilities during the summer.
 Or find the batteries on your own, and wander through them at leisure.

 Fort Flagler activities include hiking, boating, kite-flying, beach exploration, saltwater fishing, clam digging and crabbing.
 Experienced paragliders can bring their wings and ride thermals up to stupendous aerial views.

 Group camps Hoskins, Richmond and Wilson are available for retreats of up to 250 people, and historic officers’ vacation houses can be booked for group gatherings and romantic getaways.
 Beachfront tent and RV sites boast some of the best views in the region.
 So gaze out on the Strait of Juan de Fuca to the north, the Olympic Peninsula to the west and Whidbey Island to the east, and breathe deep of the ocean air.